leighseverson/countyweather/README.md

 ### Pulling daily data

-The `daily_fips` function can be used to pull daily weather data for all monitors in a county.
-This daily weather data comes from NOAA's Global Historical Climatology Network.
-This function pulls data from all monitors within the geographic boundaries of the county.
+The `daily_fips` function can be used to pull daily weather data for all monitors in a county within the geographic boundaries of the county, and this daily weather data comes from NOAA's Global Historical Climatology Network.
 When pulling data for a county, the user can specify date ranges (`date_min`, `date_max`), variables to include in the output dataset (`var`), and restrictions on how much non-missing data a monitor must have over the time period to be included when generating daily county average values (`coverage`).
-This function will pull any available data for the county under the specified restrictions and output both a dataset of average daily observations and a map plotting the stations used in the county-wide average data.
+This function will pull any available data for the county under the specified restrictions and output both a dataset of average daily observations and some metadate (including a map) of the stations used in the county-wide average data.

 Here is an example of creating a dataset with daily precipitation for Miami-Dade county (FIPS code = 12086) for August 1992, when Hurricane Andrew stuck: